12 Silent Signs You Should Be Eating More Carbs

 You feel ill

 Perhaps you’ve heard of the keto flu.
 It isn’t really the flu; it’s when you get flu-like symptoms if you’re starting a very low-carb diet such as the ketogenic diet.
 You may have nausea, dizziness, pain, inflammation, upset stomach, fatigue, and vomiting.
 You may feel like you can’t get out of bed or even get dressed.
-“Your body is switching from using carbs for fuel to using fat for fuel,” says nutritionist Alix Turoff, MS, RD.
+“Your body is switching from using carbs for fuel to using fat for fuel,” says nutritionist Alix Turoff, MS, RD, a registered dietitian in Manhasset, New York.
 “You’re left feeling fluish because you’re fatigued and low on energy.”
 To help you feel better, drink electrolyte formulas or water.
 “Increase water and salt intakes,” says London.
 “You can also use bone broth and chicken and beef stock.”

 You dream of loaves of bread